Access2

 The government’s focus on smarter regulations is seen as a positive step toward boosting the UK’s economy.
 By listening to and involving businesses in the decision-making process, the government shows its commitment to supporting companies and creating a better business environment.

-Support from industry leaders, such as Alan Banks, Chair of Composites UK, and Stephen Phipson, CEO of Make UK, reflects the belief that this pragmatic and common-sense decision will safeguard the competitiveness of manufacturers and maintain the UK as an attractive destination for investment.
+There has been support from industry leaders, such as Alan Banks, Chair of Composites UK, and Stephen Phipson, CEO of Make UK.
+This reflects the belief that this pragmatic and common-sense decision will safeguard the competitiveness of manufacturers and maintain the UK as an attractive destination for investment.
 Smaller businesses, represented by Tina McKenzie, Policy Chair of the Federation of Small Businesses (FSB), also appreciate the continued recognition of CE marked products, as it allows them more time to adapt to the UKCA system.

 Conclusion